chrisallenlane/git-weekly-report/README.md

 of your recent development activities on a per-project basis by aggregating information out of the git logs.

-It is very minimalist script based off of the YAGNI (You Ain't Gonna Need It) philosophy, and thus has no dependencies, and has uncomplicated source.
+It is very minimalist script based off of the _YAGNI_ ("You Ain't Gonna Need It") philosophy, and thus has no dependencies, and has uncomplicated source.

 It has only been tested on Ubuntu 11.04, and may not work on other platforms.